 Always read the manufacturer’s guidelines to work out the waterproofing IP number and safety instructions.

-Are Granny Chargers safe?
-Well, they are safe but it’s not recommended that you use a granny charger for prolonged periods.
+It’s not recommended that you use a granny charger for prolonged periods.
 If do have to use it for a long time, make sure you monitor it and look for any signs of overheating.

 Make sure the electrical socket used for charging is in good condition and able to handle the load of continuous charging, older or damaged sockets could pose a risk.